BACK

 A special man-made (synthetic mesh) tape is passed through the cut inside the vagina.
 The tape is then positioned under your urethra.
 One end of the tape is passed through one of the belly incisions or through one of the inner thigh incisions.
 The other end of the tape is passed through the other belly incision or inner thigh incision.

-The doctor then adjusts the tightness (tension) of the tape just enough to support your urethra.
+The surgeon then adjusts the tightness (tension) of the tape just enough to support your urethra.
 This amount of support is why the surgery is called tension-free.
 If you do not receive general anesthesia, you may be asked to cough.
 This is to check the tension of the tape.

 After the tension is adjusted, the ends of the tape are cut level with the skin at the incisions.
 The incisions are closed.
 As you heal, scar tissue that forms at the incisions will hold the tape ends in place so that your urethra is supported.